-We introduce a new set of probabilistic analysis tools related to the amplification method introduced by [15] and further developed and used in [17, 6]. tools provide a unifying, intuitive, and powerful framework for carrying out the analysis of several previously studied random processes, including the random lossresilient codes introduced in [11], the greedy algorithm for matchings in random graphs studied in [9], the threshold for solving random k-SAT formulae using the pure literal rule [5], the emergence of a giant k-core [16], and error-correcting codes introduced in [8, 12].
+We introduce a new set of probabilistic analysis tools related to the amplification method introduced by [12] and further developed and used in [13, 5].
+These tools provide a unifying, intuitive, and powerful framework for carrying out the analysis of several previously studied random processes of interest, including the random loss-resilient codes introduced in [9], the greedy algorithm for matchings in random graphs studied in [7], and the threshold for solving random k-SAT formula using the pure literal rule [4].
 In addition, generalizations of these problems not previously analyzed can now be analyzed in a straightforward manner.
-For example, we can analyze generalizations of the loss-resilient codes considered in [11] where the goal is to recover a certain fraction of the message packets.
+For example, we can analyze generalizations of the loss-resilient codes considered in [9] where the goal is to recover a certain fraction of the message packets.
 As another example, we can analyze the behavior of the pure literal rule on random SAT formulae chosen from distributions not considered by previous analyses.

 Our main tool is a simple analysis of the probability an And-Or tree formula evaluates to 1.
 The simple version of this And-Or tree evaluation problem is the following.
 Let T{l} be a tree of depth 2l with each leaf node labeled with either 0 or 1.
 (The root of the tree is at depth 0, and the leaves are at depth 2l .)
-Each node at depth $0, 2, 4, \ldots, 2\ell - 2$ is labeled as an "OR" gate (and it evaluates to the "OR" of its children), and each node at depth $1, 3, 5, \ldots, 2\ell - 1$ is labeled as an "AND" gate (and it evaluates to the "AND" of its children).
-We say the tree is $(d{\rm or}, d{\rm and})$ -regular if each "OR" node has $d{\rm or}$ children and each "AND" node has $d{\rm and}$ children.
+Each node at depth $0, 2, 4, \ldots, 2\ell - 2$ is labeled as an "OR" gate (and it evaluates to the "OR" of its children), and each node at depth $1, 3, 5, \ldots, 2\ell - 1$